Gajesh2007/NFTSpinner/README.md

-# NFT Mixer
+# NFT Spinner
-Mix your NFTs with new NFTs in the collection.
+Spin your NFTs with new NFTs in the collection.

 ## How Does It Work?
 1. You deposit x amount of NFTs from the same collection